An Innovation Tool

-In an age of increasing disruption, companies will have to challenge many of their own rules if they want to not only grow their business but also to survive.
+In an age of increasing disruption, companies will have to challenge many of their own rules and use innovation if they want to not only grow their business but also to survive.

 Companies and their employees are constrained by their own expertise and experience.
 Their thinking is also restricted by the organization’s established rules.
 All too often, we hear “That’s the way we do it here!”

 So, what if there was an innovation tool that enabled you to break all the rules?

 What if? is one of my favorite innovation tools.
 It allows people to get out of their “River of Thinking” (their expertise) and challenges organizational rules and norms with a light touch, often producing substantive results.

 Step One: As quickly as you can, list all the rules that apply to the challenge that you are attempting to solve.
 Step Two: Pick one of the rules and ask What If that rule no longer applied?
 Step Three: Imagine a world where you could actually apply that idea and make it happen.

 Step One: We listed all the rules of going to a Disney theme park, such as I have to pay to get in, I have to book a hotel room, Buy an airline ticket, Rent a car, Go to attractions, See the parade, Meet the characters, Stand in line, etc.

 Step Two: We chose the rule “I have to stand in line” and asked What if there were no lines?
 This was an absurd question just a few years ago.
 What if there was no line to check in at the Disney Resort hotels?
 No turnstiles at the entrance to the theme parks?
 No lines for your favorite rides and character meet and greets?
 No lines to pay for your merchandise and no lines for fast food?